Awareness and understanding of your emotions help to take control of your happiness

-What are those 4 emotions?
+What are those 4 basic emotions?

 Joy – happiness makes you feel alive and fuels the wish to stay alive.
 A smile, being in love, helping someone else are all helping the brain to create ‘happy’ hormones, which give us stamina, perseverance and energy to continue.